IVRCL Ltd Management Discussions.

-The problems of the sector as highlighted earlier have been addressed by the Central Government.
+The problems of the infrastructure which have been adequately written about and highlighted earlier are being addressed by the Central Government.
 New funding mechanisms under Smart City and NMCG have started being implemented.
-In the Roads BOOT as a method of awarding jobs has been stopped and new orders are based on the cash contract system / EPC system.
+In the Roads BOOT as a method of awarding jobs has been stopped and new orders are based on the cash contract system / EPC system or Hybrid - Annuity.

 In our country, nearly 226 million people do not have access to safe drinking water and more than 100 million people live in places where water is severely polluted.
 About 54% of India faces high to extremely high water stress.
-When the annual per capita of renewable fresh water in a country or a region falls below 1700 cubic metre, it is held to be a situation of water stress.
-According to recent studies, per capita availability of water is likely to fall down to 1140 cum. in 2050 suggesting that we're heading towards serious water crisis, if timely steps are not taken to tackle it.
+When the annual per capita of renewable freshwater in a country or a region falls below 1700 cubic metre, it is held to be a situation of water stress.
+According to recent studies, per capita availability of water is likely to fall down to 1140 cum. in 2050 suggesting that we are heading towards a serious water crisis, if timely steps are not taken to tackle it.
 Once surface water is exhausted, people dig to find more water.
 Groundwater levels across 4,000 wells have receded by 54% in the last seven years.

 Over the years, increasing population, growing industrialization, expanding agriculture and rising standards of living have pushed up the demand for water.
 Efforts have been made to collect water by building dams and reservoirs and creating ground water structures such as wells.
 Recycling and desalination of water are other options but the cost involved is very high.

 The water sector has seen a significant downturn in the last few years.
 The many projects required to make water available to all, have not yet been ordered.
 Under the new and more comprehensive AMRUT scheme many new Water and Sewage Treatment schemes are planned and tenders will be forthcoming in 2019-20.
 For the Ganga cleanup investments have started under the Namami Ganga scheme.